IQSS/dataverse/doc/sphinx-guides/source/style/foundations.rst

 Dataverse uses a particular color palette to help users quickly and easily identify the different types of objects: dataverses, datasets, and files.

-We use our brand color, a custom burnt orange ``{color:#C55B28;}``, which is set in our CSS stylesheet and applied to the Dataverse logo and brand name in the navbar, as well as other dataverse objects.
+We use our brand color, a custom burnt orange ``{color:#C55B28;}``, which is set in our CSS stylesheet, "structure.css".
 There is also a set of blue "dataset" classes and grey "file" classes, used to help identify those objects when searching and navigating the application.

 .. code-block:: css